aspnet/BuildTools/docs/KoreBuild.md

 ## KoreBuild Lifecycle

-The KoreBuild chains together these targets.
-Custom targets can chain of these
+The KoreBuild chains together these targets in this order.
+Custom targets can chain off these.

 1. Prepare - pre-build actions like making directories
 1. Restore - NuGet restore